-- Marine Licence for the Telford Offshore Wind Farm (as varied on 22 March 2018 and on 19 July 2019) Licence Number: 04629/19/0 consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018. - Marine Licence for the Stevenson Offshore Wind Farm (as varied on 22 March 2018 and on 19 July 2019) Licence Number: 04627/19/0 consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018. - Marine Licence for the MacColl Offshore Wind Farm (as varied varied on 22 March 2018 and on 19 July 2019) - Licence Number: 04628/19/0 - consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018. - Marine Licence for Moray Offshore Windfarm (East) Limited Licence Number: 07086/19/0 - consent under the Marine (Scotland) Acty 2010 & Marine and Coastal Access Act 2009 (as amended), Part 4 Marine Licensing to deposit, backfill of seabed depressions within the Scottish marine area and the UK marine licensing area. - OfTI Licences are comprised of the following: - Marine Licence for the Offshore Transmission infrastructure Licence Number 05340/19/0 consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area (referred to as the "OfTI Marine Licence") - Marine Licence for two additional distributed OSPs Licence Number 06347/19/0 - consent under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction, operation and maintenance works and the deposit of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area (referred to as the "OSP Marine Licence")
+- Marine Licence for the Telford Offshore Wind Farm (as varied on 22 March 2018, 19 July 2019 and 27 April 2020) Licence Number: 04629/20/0 granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018. - Marine Licence for the Stevenson Offshore Wind Farm (as varied on 22 March 2018, 19 July 2019 and 27 April 2020) Licence Number: 04627/20/0 granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018. - Marine Licence for the MacColl Offshore Wind Farm (as varied on 22 March 2018, 19 July 2019, 27 April 2020 and 21 October 2020) Licence Number: MS-00008972 (formerly 04628/20/0) granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area transferred to Moray East on 19 July 2018. - Marine Licence for Moray Offshore Windfarm (East) Limited (as varied on 31 July 2020) - Licence Number: 07086/20/1 - granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009 (as amended), Part 4 Marine Licensing to deposit, backfill of seabed depressions within the Scottish Marine Area and the UK Marine Licensing Area - OfTI Licences are comprised of the following: - Marine Licence for the Offshore Transmission infrastructure Licence Number 05340/19/0 - granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction works and deposits of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area (referred to as the "OfTI Marine Licence") - Marine Licence for two additional distributed OSPs (as varied on 19 July 2019) Licence Number 06347/19/0 - granted under the Marine (Scotland) Act 2010 & Marine and Coastal Access Act 2009, Part 4 marine licensing for marine renewables construction, operation and maintenance works and the deposit of substances or objects in the Scottish Marine Area and the United Kingdom Marine Licensing Area